scikit-learn/enhancement_proposals/slep014/proposal.rst

   adds another data structure in the Python Data ecosystem.
 This increases the maintenance responsibilities of the ``scikit-learn`` library.

+- Use xarray's Dataset, ``xr.Dataset``: The pandas DataFrame is more widely used in Python's Data ecosystem, which means more libraries are built with pandas in mind.
+With xarray support, users will need to convert their DataFrame into a ``xr.Dataset``.
+This converstion process will be lossy when working with pandas categorical dtypes.

+In both alternatives, the output data structure will need to be converted into a pandas DataFrame to take advantage of the ecosytem built around pandas.

 References and Footnotes
 ------------------------